ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/palindrome-checking.md

 `palindromechecker`, that features different ways determine whether or not a number is a palindrome.
-After you finish a correct implementation of all the program's features, running it with the command `poetry run palindromechecker --number 10 --approach recursivelist --display`, it will produce this output.
+After you finish a correct implementation of all the program's features, running it with the command `poetry run palindromechecker --word civic --approach recursive`, it will produce this output.
 See a later section for more output examples!

 ```text
 ✨ Awesome, using the recursive approach for palindrome checking!